 Donald Trump has said he will speak to Vladimir Putin on Tuesday as military chiefs prepare to discuss peacekeeping plans in London.

-The call, announced by US special envoy Steve Witkoff, comes as Mr Putin continues to resist a US-backed proposal for a 30-day ceasefire in Ukraine.
+The planned phone call, announced by US special envoy Steve Witkoff, was highlighted as Mr Putin continues to resist a US-backed proposal for a 30-day ceasefire in Ukraine.

 The Kremlin confirmed on Monday that Mr Putin would talk to Mr Trump by phone on Tuesday.